Simhyeon/r4d/README.md

 KALM // After defnition it prints out without error
 ```

-Thus, idiomatic way is to invoke a dummy after declartion to check if
+Thus, idiomatic way to check if definition has sane invocations is to invoke a
-definition has sane invocations.
+dummy after declartion if possible.
+Although this might not be avilable all the
+time.

 ```
 $define(